TinyCircuits/TinyCircuits-Wireling-Pi_Hat-AST2003/README.md

-# TinyCircuits Whisker Pi Hat AST2003
+# TinyCircuits Wireling Pi Hat AST2003
 # AST2003 Rev2

 The design files are located under design_files/ for the TinyCircuits AST2003 Rev 2 PCB.
-This is a Pi Hat that allows Pi users to add up to 4 Whiskers to their project.
+This is a Pi Hat that allows Pi users to add up to 4 Wirelings to their project.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.